swiftlang/swift-org-website/contributing/_reporting-bugs.md

   If the issue is a crash, include a stack trace.
 Otherwise, describe the behavior you were expecting to see, along with the behavior you actually observed.

 - **A reproducible test case.**
   Double-check that your test case reproduces the issue.
 A relatively small sample (roughly within 50 lines of code) is best pasted directly into the description; a larger one may be uploaded as an attachment.
-Consider reducing the sample to the smallest amount of code possible—a smaller test case is easier to reason about and more appealing to сontributors.
+Consider reducing the sample to the smallest amount of code possible — a smaller test case is easier to reason about and more appealing to сontributors.

 - **A description of the environment that reproduces the problem.**
   Include information about the Swift compiler's version, the deployment target (if explicitly set) and your platform.